 Final Thoughts

-The best LinkedIn tools are not the most expensive or the most feature-rich, they’re the ones that fit your workflow, respect platform limits, and connect to a larger system of prospecting intelligence.
+The best tools in this category aren’t the most expensive or the most feature-rich.
+They’re the ones that fit your workflow, stay within platform limits, and connect to a larger prospecting system.

-If you want to go deeper on building an intent-driven prospecting system, start with our guide on intent signals vs intent data, then explore how the Rodz API can power real-time signal triggers directly into your existing LinkedIn stack.
+If you want to go deeper, start with the guide on intent signals vs intent data, then look at how the Rodz API can power real-time signal triggers directly into your existing LinkedIn stack.